Guide to Writing Text to Image Prompts

 Our separate guide on the topic provides a detailed explanation of using prompt weights effectively.
 Read it to make sure you’re using the correct prompt weighting syntax.

 Now, it's time to put all this knowledge to the test and start creating!
-But remember, a prompt is just one of the image generation parameters you can adjust in many of our tools, especially AI Generator’s Advanced mode.
+But remember, a prompt is just one of the image generation parameters you can adjust in many of our tools, especially AI Generator’s SD mode.

 Take a look at our guides on the CFG scale, steps, seed, and samplers to fine-tune your image generation even more!